|

 When you know your niche and your ideal audience, you'll be able to think of them when you're creating resources.

 There are a few ways you can go about finding your niche.
 It's not just about finding what makes you unique, because although that's special and should be celebrated . . . at first you need money.
-Eventually you can go ahead and use that uniqueness to make lots of money, but at first we need to find your audience.
-And that means finding your niche.

 Use some of these tips to find your niche!